-While Odelay is generally considered his crowning achievement, (bags of awards, over three million copies sold) the album I return to more than any other is 2002’s Sea Change.
-I’ve always been a sucker for a sad song and this album, his eighth studio effort, serves up some of the most heart-wrenching tracks I’ve ever heard.
+While Odelay is generally considered his crowning achievement (bags of awards, over three million copies sold), the album I return to more than any other is 2002’s Sea Change.
+I’ve always been a sucker for a sad song and this album, his eighth studio effort, serves up some of the most heart-wrenching tracks I’ve ever heard from any artist period.

 In 2000 Beck was left shattered by his breakup with fiancée Leigh Limon.
 They’d been together for nine years and she’d allegedly cheated on him with a member of the L.A. band Whiskey Biscuit.
 Perhaps unsurprisingly, this became the catalyst for Beck’s most dramatic artistic transformation yet.

 Anyone familiar with his work up until this point was knocked for six.
-Gone was his trademark vigor, acidic wit, ironic wordplay and penchant for sampling.
-In their places – a large, lush, live instrumentation.
-A simpler lyrical approach married with pretty melodies and restrained vocals.
+Gone was Beck’s trademark vigor, acidic wit, ironic wordplay and penchant for sampling and in came a lush, widescreen, live instrumentation.
+It was a much simpler lyrical approach too, married with pretty melodies and restrained vocals.

 Album highlight Lonesome Tears is an agonising ode to heartbreak. ‘‘I can’t cry them anymore’’ he laments, ‘‘I can’t think of what they’re for, oh they ruin me every time’’.
-A slow-burner, it’s a track that twists, winds and sneaks up on you; its string section climbing into an enveloping crescendo for the chorus.
+The ultimate slow-burner, it’s a track that twists, winds and sneaks up on you, its string section climbing into an enveloping crescendo for the chorus.

 Choice Lyric: ‘‘You owe nothing to the past but wasted time, to serve a sentence that was only in your mind’’ – From End of The Day.

 Like this?
-If wallowing in misery is your thing this record has many wonderful companion pieces, not least Beck’s 2014 release Morning Phase.
-You could also take a chance on Nick Drake’s Five Leaves Left, Leonard Cohen’s Songs of Leonard Cohen or Elliot Smith’s Either/Or.
+If wallowing in misery is your thing this record has many wonderful companion pieces, not least Beck’s 2014 companion piece Morning Phase.
+You could also take a chance on Nick Drake’s Five Leaves Left, Leonard Cohen’s Songs of Leonard Cohen and Elliot Smith’s Either/Or.